Somerset House logo

 SpaceTerrace Rooms

 In an increasingly secular world, the way we idolise pop stars, cult icons, and even fictional characters has become a modern form of devotion.
-HOLY POP! explores the fascinating world of contemporary shrines—the objects, collections, and spaces through which we honour our heroes.
+Holy Pop! explores the fascinating world of contemporary shrines—the objects, collections, and spaces through which we honour our heroes.

-Set across three rooms, HOLY POP! takes you on a journey through the different ways we express our admiration and solidarity:
+Set across three rooms, Holy Pop! takes you on a journey through the different ways we express our admiration and solidarity:

 • The Personal Spark: Explore the deeply intimate nature of devotion and what draws us to the figures we idolise.